-Johns Hopkins University School of Medicine, United States of America
+Johns Hopkins School of Medicine, United States of America

 Professor Nancy Craig is a geneticist whose research interests include the mechanisms and control of transpositions and site-specific recombinations, protein - DNA interactions, and the molecular genetics of bacteria.